 The transformation of the Midtown Athletic Club came at a crucial moment for the fitness center.
 Located in a previously industrial area of Chicago, a newly-redesigned major intersection adjacent to the center increased accessibility, uniquely positioning the Club between three large neighborhoods in Chicago.
-The renovations aimed to reimagine the Center from an indoor tennis club to the largest lifestyle and socializing hub in Chicago.
+The renovations aimed to reimagine the Center from an indoor tennis club to the largest lifestyle and social hub in the city.

-The 50,000 square foot renovation was a collaboration between DMAC Architecture and Hoerr Schaudt, with a facility that now includes fitness centers, tennis courts, spa services, retail, restaurants, entertainment and event spaces, a large outdoor amenity deck and pool, and the 55-room Hotel at Midtown.
+The 50,000 square-foot renovation, a collaboration between DMAC Architecture and Hoerr Schaudt, culminated in a new facility that now includes fitness centers, tennis courts, spa services, retail, restaurants, entertainment and event spaces, a large outdoor amenity deck and pool, and the 55-room Hotel at Midtown.

-Hoerr Schaudt instilled a strong indoor-outdoor connection within the center, moving nature as close to the building as possible while also maintaining an optimized space.
-Efficient horticulture was used in high capacity areas, such as a tree grove used in place of a pergola in the café to efficiently provide much-needed shade as well as maximizing the connection to nature.
-Trees also form a vegetated veil between the interior rooms and the outdoor space, increasing privacy, decreasing energy usage and enhancing views.
+Hoerr Schaudt instilled a strong indoor-outdoor connection within the center, moving nature as close to the building as possible while maintaining and optimized exterior space.
+The project sought to maximize the use of horticulture as an architectural and functional element to reinforce its connection to nature.
+In the outdoor café, a tree grove stood in for a pergola to provide much-needed shade.
+Along the façade trees were used to form a vegetated veil between the interior rooms and the outdoor space, increasing privacy, decreasing energy usage and enhancing views.